JUXTAPID- lomitapide mesylate capsule

 At any time during treatment

-• If transaminases are abnormal, reduce or withhold dosing of JUXTAPID and monitor as recommended [see Dosage and Administration (2.4)].
+• If transaminases are ≥3 times ULN, reduce or withhold dosing of JUXTAPID and monitor as recommended [see Dosage and Administration (2.5)].

 • Discontinue JUXTAPID for persistent or clinically significant elevations.

-• If transaminase elevations are accompanied by clinical symptoms of liver injury (such as nausea, vomiting, abdominal pain, fever, jaundice, lethargy, flu-like symptoms), increases in bilirubin ≥2× ULN, or active liver disease, discontinue treatment with JUXTAPID and identify the probable cause.
+• If transaminase elevations are accompanied by clinical symptoms of liver injury (such as nausea, vomiting, abdominal pain, fever, jaundice, lethargy, flu-like symptoms), increases in bilirubin ≥2 times ULN, or active liver disease, discontinue treatment with JUXTAPID and identify the probable cause.

 Hepatic Steatosis

 JUXTAPID increases hepatic fat, with or without concomitant increases in transaminases.
 Hepatic steatosis is a risk factor for progressive liver disease, including steatohepatitis and cirrhosis.
 The long-term consequences of hepatic steatosis associated with JUXTAPID treatment are unknown.
-During the HoFH clinical trial, the median absolute increase in hepatic fat was 6% after both 26 weeks and 78 weeks of treatment, from 1% at baseline, measured by magnetic resonance spectroscopy (MRS) [see Adverse Reactions (6.1)].
-Clinical data suggest that hepatic fat accumulation is reversible after stopping treatment with JUXTAPID, but whether histological sequelae remain is unknown, especially after long-term use; protocol liver biopsies were not performed in the HoFH clinical trial.
+During the HoFH clinical trial conducted in adults, the median absolute increase in hepatic fat was 6% after both 26 weeks and 78 weeks of treatment, from 1% at baseline, measured by magnetic resonance spectroscopy (MRS) [see Adverse Reactions (6.1)].
+Clinical data suggest that hepatic fat accumulation is reversible after stopping treatment with JUXTAPID, but whether histological sequelae remain is unknown, especially after long-term use; protocol scheduled liver biopsies were not performed in the adult clinical trial.

 Alcohol may increase levels of hepatic fat and induce or exacerbate liver injury.
-It is recommended that patients taking JUXTAPID should not consume more than one alcoholic drink per day.
+Drinking more than one alcoholic drink per day is not recommended for patients taking JUXTAPID.

-Caution should be exercised when JUXTAPID is used with other medications known to have potential for hepatotoxicity, such as isotretinoin, amiodarone, acetaminophen (>4 g/day for ≥3 days/week), methotrexate, tetracyclines, and tamoxifen.
+Exercise caution when using JUXTAPID with other medications known to have potential for hepatotoxicity, such as isotretinoin, amiodarone, acetaminophen (>4 g/day for ≥3 days/week), methotrexate, tetracyclines, and tamoxifen.
 The effect of concomitant administration of JUXTAPID with other hepatotoxic medications is unknown.
 More frequent monitoring of liver-related tests may be warranted.

 JUXTAPID has not been studied concomitantly with other LDL-lowering agents that can also increase hepatic fat.
 Therefore, the combined use of such agents is not recommended.